sector7gp/screenController/README.md

 # screenController
-Phisical Screen Mask for Projectors, the controller is a standalone saving the position in EEPROM memory.
+Physical Screen Mask for Projectors, the controller is a standalone saving the position in EEPROM memory.
 Has two position (I called them NIGHT/DAY because is the goal of this proyect), The first one is fully open and the second is the saved in memory